MasterCard Lola: 2010 comeback attempt

 On 22 April 2009, Lola announced its intention to launch a full scale works effort for the 2010 FIA Formula One World Championship.
 The team said that they had to re-examine their position after the plans to introduce a budget cap of £30million were raised to £40m but insisted it was "an opportunity not to be missed".
 However, on 17 June, Lola announced it had abandoned the plan after failing to secure a place on the initial 2010 entry list.

+Legacy and retrospective

+In a 2021 interview with motorsport website The Race, the former Mastercard Lola driver Vincenzo Sospiri said the following when talking about his brief experience of Formula One with the team, including about how he was not informed in advance of the team's withdrawal from second round of the 1997 F1 season at the Brazilian Grand Prix and later the rest of the 1997 season: